rns350/Naive-Bayes-Classification/README.md

 The program will output the overall accuracy on the test set.
 It will also output the precision and recall for the specific category `X.a6 = 3` in the test set.

-If verbose is specified, then the values of the negative log probabilities for each individual pair `(X.a(y) = z | X.a6 = q)` will be output to terminal as well.
+If verbose is specified, then the values of the negative log probabilities for each probability `P(X.a(y) = z | X.a6 = q)` will be output to terminal as well.
 Namely, the output will be displayed in a grid like format, where each grid element contains 3 numbers for each possible value of `a6`.
 The row number represents the value `y`, and the column number represents the value `z`.
 So, for example, `grid(1,2)` contains:

 ```
 lp(X.a1 = 2|X.a6 = 1)